OpenCTI-Platform/docs/docs/usage/ask-ai.md

 An Ask AI button is available in the top search bar, enabling you to switch the search bar in NLQ mode.
 There you can write questions and assertion in natural language.
 ![Ask AI button in the top search bar](assets/nlq-button.png)

 The LLM model will return filters corresponding to your question.
 The model constructs filters in the OpenCTI filters format with empty ``filterGroups``.
-Thus, the filters are limited to one level of imbrication: a list of filters separated by a single and/or mode.
+Thus, filters are currently limited to one level of imbrication: a list of filters separated by a single and/or mode.
 The LLM constructs the filters with :
-- exiting filter keys (attributes, relations input names and some special filter keys),
+- existing filter keys (attributes, relations input names and some special filter keys),
 - the available operators (equals, greater than, etc.),
-- the exiting entity and relationship types for the possible values of entity types filters.
+- existing entity and relationship types for the possible values of entity types filters.

 The found NLQ filters will be used to display the list of associated entities.
 ![Example of results with NLQ](assets/nlq-example.png)